damerell/prboomX/README.md

 This is my own personal fork of PrBoom-Plus.
 It contains quality-of-play upgrades that I like and you may or may not.

+* Zip file support
+    * Note all WAD/DEH/BEX in the zip will be loaded
 * Drop-down console (default key bind: `~`)
     * 16-command history, use up/down arrows
     * Cheats work in the console